Last update 4/12/2023

 Beginners commonly complain of soreness in their fingertips because the fingers are still soft at the tips.
 The condition will improve as the skin hardens naturally (calluses will develop).

-There is no need for longwinded solutions for this issue usually.
+Usually, there is no need for long-winded solutions for this issue.
 It’s easy to fix.
 Begin the exercise by placing your first finger behind the 5th fret on the 3rd string as an exercise.
 Apply a little pressure to the first finger behind the 5th fret on the 3rd string.
 Pluk the string gently on the 3rd string with your thumb.

 “There’s a weird period of learning how to play guitar where your fingers are constantly messed up a handful.” – Jason Reeves

 Now, relax the pressure a little at a time.
 Take note of how little pressure you need before the note begins to buzz.

 In other words, relax the tension in your finger that is fretting the note until the note stops sounding clean or the string starts to buzz.
 It may surprise you how little pressure is required to fret the note cleanly, utterly buzz-free.

 The time you spend practicing this will pay dividends throughout your guitar-playing life.
 If ever you notice any signs of sore fingers after playing the guitar.
 Review the procedure we have discussed here today.

 Bad habits, such as bad posture, can become habitual very quickly.
 Bad habits can occur regardless of playing experience.
 We recommend spending a few minutes reviewing your finger pressure and posture in each practice session.
 Pain is your body telling you something isn’t quite right.

 - If you are playing for long periods, try to rest your fingers when possible.

 - If you experience pain in your fingers and or hands, stop playing.